-Approximately 60 to 65 percent of the County is in a FEMA flood hazard area.
+Approximately 67 percent of the County is in a FEMA flood hazard area.
 Within Charleston County, the storm surge area encompasses most of the major rivers and adjoining estuarine marsh areas.
 Much of the remaining area that is not subject to storm surge is within the 100-year floodplain as designated by FEMA.
 The County's flood zones are shown on Map 3.3.1: Charleston County Flood Hazard Zones.
+In 2017, preliminary flood maps produced through a partnership between Charleston County Government, the South Carolina Department of Natural Resources (SCDNR), and FEMA were shared with the public for commenting.
+Charleston County Building Inspection Services carried out a public information campaign to answer citizens' questions about the preliminary maps.
+The maps are subject to review and approval by FEMA, and they are currently scheduled to be implemented in December 2018 (subject to change).

-In July 2012, the United States Congress passed the Biggert-Waters Flood Reform Act of 2012, which mandated changes to FEMA policies, as well as the National Flood Insurance Program (NFIP).
+In July 2012, the United States Congress passed

+the Biggert-Waters Flood Reform Act of 2012, which mandated changes to FEMA policies, as well as the National Flood Insurance Program (NFIP).
+The Homeowner Flood Insurance Affordability Act of 2014 modifies provisions of the Biggert-Waters Act and additional program changes to aspects of the NFIP.
 These changes most significantly impact local flood insurance rates.
-To attempt to mitigate not only high flood insurance costs but also the impacts of future hazards due to climate change, Charleston County continuously works with local government entities to create and implement the Charleston Regional Hazard Mitigation Plan.
-The plan was originally adopted in 1999, and annual updates occur each year to ensure the plan is relevant.
-On November 7, 2013, the latest plan was adopted by County Council.
-Thirty other government entities in Charleston County have adopted the Regional Hazard Mitigation Plan, and this collaboration ensures that all communities within Charleston County agree to implement the strategies set forth in the plan.
+To attempt to mitigate not only high flood insurance costs but also the impacts of future hazards due to climate change, Charleston County continuously works with local government entities to create and implement the Charleston Regional Hazard Mitigation Plan, a community-wide effort consisting of input from 31 local jurisdictions that was originally adopted in 1999.
+These jurisdictions include 16 local government entities working alongside major stakeholders in the community, including private, non-profit, and state organizations, in addition to smaller community commissions and districts.
+The combined effort of all of these jurisdictions composes a regional, multi-jurisdictional mitigation plan that takes into account all visions of what concentrated efforts should be placed on specific hazards and mitigation measures.
+The Hazard Mitigation Plan is updated annually to address specific needs and changes in the area, and it is adopted by all participating jurisdictions on a five-year cycle.
+The latest Plan was adopted by County Council in 2017.